hmgomes/streamDM/website/docs/Programming.md

   val evaluatorOption:ClassOption = new ClassOption("evaluator", 'e',
     "Evaluator to use", classOf[Evaluator], "BasicClassificationEvaluator") val streamReaderOption:ClassOption = new ClassOption("streamReader", 's',
-    "Stream reader to use", classOf[StreamReader], "SocketTextStreamReader") val resultsWriterOption:ClassOption = new ClassOption("resultsWriter", 'w',
+    "Stream reader to use", classOf[StreamReader], "DirectoryReader") val resultsWriterOption:ClassOption = new ClassOption("resultsWriter", 'w',
     "Stream writer to use", classOf[StreamWriter], "PrintStreamWriter")